 March Side Income – eBook Blog Startup Manual Sales: $0.00

 Who would’ve ever thought that spending money would actually earn you money?
 Well, with cash-back credit cards, now it’s certainly possible.
 With my Capital One Venture Card, I can now make this dream a reality.

 Depending on the card you have, you’ll score 1-2 miles with every dollar you spend.
 Capital One Miles can be used in a variety of ways and are generally worth between half a cent and one cent apiece.

 Earn 50,000 bonus miles (equivalent to $500) once you spend $3,000 on purchases within the first 3 months from account opening.

-March Side Income – Capital One Credit Card Cash-Back Rewards – $36.46
+March Side Income – Capital One & Chase Sapphire Preferred Credit Card Cash-Back Rewards – $96.44

 Well, that’s it for this month’s side income report!
-Hope you all had a great start to 2021.
+Hope your 2023 is going well.